AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/declutter-account.md

 >[!WARNING]
 >
 >Deactivating a user will also remove the charts, dashboards, and other assets created by that user.
-If you want to preserve these assets, reach out to the [!DNL MBI] [support](../guide-overview.md) team before deactivating the user.
+If you want to preserve these assets, contact the [!DNL MBI] [support](../guide-overview.md) team before deactivating the user.
 Support can help you transfer these assets to another user.

 ### Reactivate a User